Rubayi17753/imlim/nk2028comparison_README.md

-A table comparing and integrating Qieyun 'glosses' from the databases powering the Autoderiver (https://nk2028.shn.hk/tshet-uinh-autoderiver/) before and after September 2024, i.e. before and after the tool migrated from https://nk2028.shn.hk/qieyun-autoderiver/
+A table comparing and integrating Qieyun 'glosses' from the databases powering the Autoderiver (<https://nk2028.shn.hk/tshet-uinh-autoderiver/>) before and after September 2024, i.e. before and after the tool migrated from <https://nk2028.shn.hk/qieyun-autoderiver/>

 The columns, from left to right, contain:
 - Unicode codepoints, the characters, and a column reserved for miscellanous annotations (按) concerning the characters and/or readings.
 	- The only annotation in the table as of 06.11.2004 is 少: a marker indicating readings that are relatively 'marginal' in attestation and use, e.g. for 三:心開一談去 ( > san4, saam3 ) of the collocations 三復 and 三思, vis-à-vis 心開一談去 ( > san1, saam1 ), the much more common reading.
-This category is based on a) frequencies approximated from frequency lists + a multicharacter Qieyun gloss table from the former database; b) Wiktionary glosses; and c) subjective judgement.
+This category is based on a) frequencies approximated from frequency lists + a multicharacter Qieyun gloss table from the former database <sup>1</sup> ; b) Wiktionary glosses; and c) subjective judgement.
 This category is provisional and would be polished in the future with a more methodological approach; additional markers could be added to indicate if a reading is extinct in modern Sinitic, attested in some modern topolects but not others, hapax or dis only attested in one or two words, etc.
 - First 遺現 ('legacy'/'current') pair: Readings in the orthography/syntax of each database.
 	- A checkmark ✓ to the right indicates that the character-reading pair is actually attested in each of the database.
 'Missing' Qieyun 'glosses' are supplied from homophonic characters with attested glosses in both databases, or, in cases where the *syllable* in question is completely absent from any one of the databases (indicated by ! or !!), constructed based on similar glosses in the database (in most cases this only involves a substitution in tone and initial).
 - Second 遺現: Cantonese Jyutping romanisations generated from current (gwongzau.js/'推導廣州音') and legacy ('推導廣州音') algorithms, the latter provided only when differing from the former.
 The differences are scant enough in number (140) and type so as to allow for a brief summary of different Jyutping syllables resulting between the two algorithms: